hyperhq/docs.hypercontainer.io/pod/README.md

 # What is Pod

-Pods is the first-class unit for app deployment and execution in DVM.
+Pods is the first-class unit for app deployment and execution in Hyper.

 According to [Google Kuberenetes](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/pods.md):